NorbertEifel/wp-fotorama-gpxviewer/readme.md

 The Plugin is fully responsive and SEO-friendly.
 It adds the images of the slider to the Yoast-XML-Sitemap and sets the alt-tag of the images (but not for the thumbnails).
 It is possible to use either the image-slider or the map with height-chart alone.

 Although the images are expected in a folder of the Wordpress upload-directory they could have been added to the Wordpress-Media-Catalog before.
 If this is the case the responsive image srcset is used and the Wordpress-information of the Media-Catalog is used for the title and the alt-tag.
+It works only with JPG-Files an not with videos.
+Fotorama is able to tackle with videos but I'm looking for other developpers to provide that addition.

 The Plugin sets additionally the custom-fields 'lon' and 'lat' of the post.
 This are the longitude and latitude of the first image or track-point.
 This coordinates are used by another plugin from me to show all posts on a map.
 See here: https://github.com/MartinvonBerg/wp_post_map_view_simple .

+This plugin does not provide an Admin-Panel for its settings or the specific settings for on post.
+As well it has no interface to act as a Gutenberg-Block.
+I needed some help for that.

 # Usage